 She walks like royalty and can almost be described as elegant.
-You may even notice that the worker bees will get out of her way.
+You may even notice that the worker bees will get out of their way.

-These are all subtle signs, but when you combine that with her different physical attributes, it makes it easier to find her.
+These are all subtle signs, but when you combine them with her different physical attributes, it makes it easier to find her.

 Step 2: Isolate her

 The first is using your fingers.
 There is a method to this, however.

 Unlike picking up a worker bee, if you get this wrong and squish her, you do not get a do-over.

 You have to be very gentle as you grip and immobilize her.
 Since this is a very delicate procedure, it is best done without gloves.